Code-Institute-Submissions/GreenDayFanWebsite/README.md

 from the band and also view photos of the band.
 On page which displays the bands tour and shows, the user will be able to contact the band about booking a show with them.
+While creating this website, I used from resources like Bootstrap.